Introduction

 QuickDapp has been carefully designed to give you the flexibility to build whatever you want without having to change the core structure.
 However, you may wish to replace some of the peripheral components (e.g the logging provider or database) with your own choices.

-In these cases it's easy to do so since QuickDapp is distributed as source code which you then modify/enhance to build your dapp.
+In these cases it's easy to do so since QuickDapp is distributed as source code which you then modify/enhance to build your application.
 Meaning that any and every aspect of QuickDapp can be modified as you see fit.
 There are no limits or restrictions.

 Note that parts of the documentation will touch on how you can customize and/or replace certain components to your liking whilst still taking advantage of QuickDapp's other useful features.